arijitparia2002/chatgpt-question-answer/README.md

 The CSV file `qa.csv` will have two columns: "Question" and "Answer".
 Each processed question and its corresponding answer will be added as a new row in the CSV file.

+## Markdown Output

+In addition to the CSV file, the script will generate a Markdown file named output.md.
+This file will include the questions as headings (with `###`) and the corresponding answers in formatted text.
+Each question and answer pair will be separated by a blank line.

 ## Contributing

 Contributions are welcome!
 If you have any improvements or suggestions, feel free to submit a pull request.